d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 ## Waldo Revisited

-Let us see what this looks like if we want to build an improved Waldo detector.
+Let's see what this looks like if we want to build an improved Waldo detector.
 The convolutional layer picks windows of a given size and weighs intensities according to the mask $V$, as demonstrated in :numref:`fig_waldo_mask`.
  We expect that wherever the 'waldoness' is highest, we will also find a peak in the hidden layer activations.